Rahul-Incedo/IRP/README.md

 #### Note : For opening files in the browser itself
 Only .pdf files can be viewed directly in the browser iteself .doc and .docx need additional browser extension for viewing directly , although you can dowload and open the files

+##Note: Make sure that whether you installed JDK on your machine(Java) to start tika server